-Seeing your breasts change during pregnancy is probably making you curious about what is happening now and what happens later to allow breastfeeding.
-This article explains how you’ll produce breastmilk, what colostrum is and how your breastmilk adapts and changes.
+Curious about what's happening to allow breastfeeding?
+This article explains how you’ll produce breastmilk and how your breastmilk adapts and changes.

 How do my breasts produce milk?